Saint James the Apostle Parish Church (Paete): Declarations

 In 1939, the National Historical Institute (now National Historical Commission of the Philippines), installed a historical marker for the church.
 It is also a National Historical Landmark.

 In 2015, the National Museum declared the Sacred Art of the Parish Church of Santiago Apostol in Paete, Laguna (four paintings in situ) as a National Cultural Treasure.

 Damage and Conservation

 In 1981, the National Historical Commission of the Philippines restored the church, among which was the addition of a concrete dome in its belfry.

 In December 2019, Typhoon Ursula flooded the church.

-In July 24, 2021, a 6.6-magnitude earthquake in Calatagan, Batangas caused damage to the church, where visible cracks were seen.
+On July 24, 2021, a 6.6-magnitude earthquake in Calatagan, Batangas caused damage to the church, where visible cracks were seen.
 In September of the same year, Typhoon Jolina damaged the church's roof.